Quick Contact

 Post market surveillance report is necessary and an obligation of the manufactures regardless for the medical device’s classification.
 The conformity assessment processes for acquiring a CE marking for medical devices, as defined in Annexes IX to XI, require that manufacturers create and maintain a PMSR mechanism proportional to the device’s risk class and type, but only the requirements change as per the risk class.

-Medical device manufacturers must base their system on a PMS Plan (Article 84), which must be included in the technical documentation and must demonstrate compliance with the 2017/745 PMS criteria.
+Medical device manufacturers must base their system on a PMS Plan (Article 84), which must be included in the technical documentation and must demonstrate compliance with the MDR 2017/745 PMS criteria.
 Annex III lays out the standards and substance of a PMS strategy, which must address the collection and use of post-market data.

 Article 2, section 60 of MDR defines PMS report as a proactive and systematic process that manufacturers implement and carry out with other economic operators such as importers, distributors, authorized representatives etc.; in order to take corrective and preventive action (CAPA) in accordance with the information on medical device and their performance.